Rettend/eemoji/README.md

 This tiny CLI tool automatically adds an emoji to your commit messages based on conventional commit types.

+Also it's fully customizable: add your own emojis and trigger words, change the format of the commit message, etc.

 It runs with the `prepare-commit-msg` git hook (every time your make a commit) and modifies your commit messages.

 ## 😎 Emojis